Pinot in YouGov

 As one of the server-side developers in a product called BrandIndex, one of our tasks is to keep analytics logs for the usage of the website, in a way that we can better understand the usage of it.
-The most important aspect of our website is running analyses on timeline data for our customers to get a better understanding of their brand positioning on their market, and these internal analytics gather information that help us understanding their interests so that we can keep improving the website itself by improving or adding more features that could be more valuable for them.
+The most important aspect of our website is running analyses on timeline data for our customers to get a better understanding of their brand positioning on their market, and these internal analytics gather information that help us to understand their interests so that we can keep improving the website itself by improving or adding more features that could be more valuable for them.

 Up to a certain point the product used good old PostgreSQL for storing those logs.
 While this worked well enough for some time, we started having huge performance issues with it - not because of PG itself, which is amazingly fast, but because it's not the appropriate technology for doing OLAP stuff (it's more appropriate for OLTP instead), so no matter how much we tried to optimize our queries they were just not performing well enough.
 While there are PG extensions we could use to make it perform better in such cases, we wanted to explore a more appropriate technology for that end.
 At that time, PG was taking up to 10 minutes, or even more, to respond to our queries, which was leading to the load balancer cutting the requests by timing them out.
 To a point that YouGov staff started asking us to run PG queries directly on the database to gather analytics data for them - and we didn't want to spend any more time doing that instead of actual software development!